howcasperwhat/howcasperwhat.github.io/src/pages/notes/develop/MoreAnimatableNotation.md

 ## Known Issues

 There also are some parts of stroke will showed when the length is zero.
-When I zoom in on the browser interface, the problem will disappear 🤨.
+When I zoom in on the browser interface, the problem will disappear.
 Maybe it is a bug of browser.
-Or who can tell me why? 🤔